Guides by Lonely Planet

 Place de la Bastille

-The Bastille, a 14th-century fortress built to protect the city gates, is the most famous Parisian monument that no longer exists.
-Nothing remains of the prison it became under Cardinal Richelieu, which was mobbed on 14 July 1789, igniting the French Revolution.
-Today it's a skirmishly busy roundabout, with flying traffic around the 52m-high Colonne de Juillet in its centre.
-The unmissable green-bronze column is topped by a gilded, winged Liberty, and revolutionaries from the uprising of 1830 are buried beneath.
+A 14th-century fortress built to protect the city gates, the Bastille became a prison under Cardinal Richelieu, which was mobbed on 14 July 1789, igniting the French Revolution.
+At the centre of the square is the 52m-high Colonne de Juillet a green-bronze column topped by a gilded, winged Liberty.
+Revolutionaries from the uprising of 1830 are buried beneath; the crypt will open to the public as part of a major redevelopment that will link the square to Bassin de l'Arsenal.